YoungMahesh/dotfiles/README.md

 cd dotfiles
+stow package-name  # create symlinks as defined directory - package-name stow -D package-name # remove symlinks defined in directory - package-name

+# adopt
+# create folder structure and copy files from desired folder newly created folder
+# remember that `--adopt` will not copy files if they are not alredy existed, it only creates symlinks
-stow package-name  # create symlinks as defined directory - package-name stow -D package-name # remove symlinks defined in directory - package-name stow --adopt .  # copy configuration to dotfiles here, if any config file already exists, you can verify changes using git diff
+stow --adopt package-name  # copy configuration to dotfiles here, if any config file already exists, you can verify changes using git diff

 # ignore files documentation: https://www.gnu.org/software/stow/manual/stow.html#Ignore-Lists
 ```